Effects of density stratification on Rossby waves in deep atmospheres: Discussion

 \section{Discussion}

-In this work, we used the Lagrangian pressure fluctuation $\delta P$ to calculate a very simple vertical equation to describe Rossby waves in a generally stratified atmosphere.
-We then solved this equation for Model S, determined there would be two wave cavities with two families of waves, calculated the vertical eigenfunctions for each family, and predicted what the corresponding frequencies would be.
+In this work, we used the Lagrangian pressure fluctuation $\delta P$ to derive a very simple vertical equation to describe Rossby waves in a generally stratified atmosphere.
+We then solved this equation for Model S, discovered two wave cavities with two families of Rossby waves, calculated the vertical eigenfunctions for each family, and predicted the corresponding mode frequencies.